3 Things Your Commercial Roof Says About Your Business

 3. You Care About Your Employees

-Store appearance and condition implies you care about more than just your brand and your customers.
+Store appearance and condition imply you care about more than just your brand and your customers.
 Physical conditions often tell others how you care about those people you rely on to help present your brand and to serve customers.
 Your employees are an important part of your business too.

 Consider the effects a leaky roof can have on a building and its employees.
 Any moisture present in the attic space may damage insulation and important HVAC equipment, which can negatively impact the quality of air and create temperature fluctuations.

 Wet insulation encourages mold growth, which releases spores throughout a building via air vents.
-HVAC equipment at risk of damage experience more frequent repairs.
+HVAC equipment at risk of damage experiences more frequent repairs.
 Plus, poor roofing systems allow outside air to enter a building and lower its energy efficiency.

 A roof in good repair helps create a clean, safe work environment for you and your employees.
 A great roof keeps out rain and moisture and helps better regulate interior temperatures.
 A clean, safe work environment makes employees feel happy.
 Happier employees are more likely to remain longer in your employ, perform better on the job, experience fewer sick days, and interact more positively with customers.